First report on the end-of-life market for lithium-ion batteries:

 Which opportunities and challenges are faced by key players in the market?

-The report unveils surprising data showing how Europe and North America already is on its way to lose its recycling and refining industry to China.
+The report unveils surprising data showing how Europe and North America already is on its way to lose its recycling and refining industry to Asia.
 But also how the second use of electric vehicle batteries can become a completely new, and important, business for the automotive industry, turning car companies into energy companies.

 The report contains detailed analysis of: